 LES has self-funded health and dental insurance programs with claims processed by a third party administrator on behalf of the utility.
-A separate reserve has been established into which accruals are made and actual claims and premiums are paid from.
-As part of the health plan, a reinsurance policy has been purchased which covers claims in excess of \$150,000 per individual.
+A separate reserve has been established into which accruals are made and from which actual claims, premiums, and other program costs are paid.
+As part of the health plan, a reinsurance policy has been purchased that covers claims in excess of \$150,000 per individual.
 Accruals to the self-insured account in excess of the claims and other costs paid are monitored by LES.
-Total accrual and payment history is shown below (Dollars in thousands):

-As required by Nebraska statute (Neb.
-Rev. Neb.
-Rev. Stat.
-(Reissue 2007) §13-1619), LES maintains an IBNR (Incurred But Not Reported) claims reserve which is actuarially determined, the balance of which was \$383,000 and \$382,000 at December 31, 2012 and 2011, respectively.
+As required by Nebraska statute, LES maintains an IBNR (Incurred But Not Reported) claims reserve which is actuarially determined, the balance of which was \$459,000 and \$383,000 at December 31, 2013 and 2012, respectively.
 LES established two separate bank accounts for the self-funded employee health and dental insurance plan reserves to ensure compliance with statutory requirements.
-Although not required by the statute, LES maintains excess insurance which limits the total claims liability for each plan year to not more than 125% of the expected claims liability, up to an annual aggregate maximum of \$1,000,000.
+Although not required by the statute, LES maintains excess insurance that limits the total claims liability for each plan year to not more than 125% of the expected claims liability, up to an annual aggregate maximum of \$1,000,000.
+Total accrual and payment history is shown below (Dollars in thousands):